We are an Industry Leader in Van Insulation Technology

 Thinsulate seems to be a common van insulator, but does it actually work?
 Thinsulate’s marginal insulating properties are outweighed by its acoustical deadening ability.
 Wool is an insulator, but also outperforms Thinsulate when it comes to acoustics and sound deadening.

 Rigid foam is not ideal: it’s flat – your van’s walls are not.
 The rigid foam and the glue used to install it are petro-chemical based products that shouldn’t exist in your van.
-They’re bad for your indoor air quality and they’re bad for the environment.
-These materials also produce a squeaking sound while driving down the road.
+They are bad for your indoor air quality and for the environment.
+These materials also produce a squeaking sound while driving.

 Ditch the Reflectix.
 It is only effective with a consistent air gap.
 This material actually acts as a vapor barrier and is better suited for covering the windows in your van.